 In the scenario with only the time delay effect, the fractions of samples with larger biases increase with $\Delta t_{\rm th}$.
 As explained above, overlapping signals with a large $\Delta t_c$ are more likely to have larger biases in the network.
 On the other hand, the phase shift due to the pattern function effect is independent of $\Delta t_c$.
 Therefore, in the scenario with only the pattern function effect, the fractions are constant with respect to $\Delta t_{\rm th}$.
 When combining the two effects, the fractions slowly increase with $\Delta t_{\rm th}$, and tend to the constant value in the case only considering pattern function.
 This is because that the phase shift due to the time delay is small for large $\Delta t_c$.
 Though this helps to align $J_{D\alpha}$ when only considering the time delay effect, it fails to dominate the superposition when the pattern function effect with $\Delta \varphi\sim {\cal O}(\pi)$ is present.
 In addition, the fractions when combining the two effects are always smaller than those when only one effect is considered, which is intuitively expected since the inclusion of both effects leads to more differences between the bias integrals in different detectors.
 Notably, the fractions of samples with larger biases in the network are about $40\%$ or higher for all $\Delta t_{\rm th}\in [0.1, 5]\,{\rm s}$, even both geometric effects are considered.
-Therefore, within a detector network, the overlapping signals still significantly affect the data analysis, with nearly half of the samples resulting in larger biases than that in a single detector.